Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Background

 The consequences of that evaluation are shown, along with the kinetic energy obtained by integrating $\tau\OF$, in Table~\ref{Table:Ideorb} with the deorbitalizers PC, PC\opt, CR, RPP, SRPP, and SRPP2.
 There is a close correlation between the smoothness of transition between slowly-varying and iso-orbital limits exhibited by the enhancement factors seen in Fig.~\ref{fig:enhance} and the quantified measure $I^{deorb}$.
 The switching behavior of PC clearly is the most abrupt.
 Thus it has an enormous $I^{deorb}$ value.
 PC\opt~ and RPP do much better, with a reduction in $I^{deorb}$ by a factor of five and an order of magnitude respectively.
 Clearly, the functionals with the CR switch (CR, SRPP, SRPP2) are the best.
-That pattern is manifest to a considerable extent in the corresponding kinetic potentials (Figs.~\ref{fig:pauli}) and to a lesser but still significant effect for X potentials,~\ref{fig:xc_pot1}).
-The next issue, obviously, is to address to what extent (if any) this smoothing endeavor and its quantitative assessment has consequences in calculations on real systems.
+That pattern is manifest to a considerable extent in the corresponding kinetic potentials (Fig.~\ref{fig:pauli}) and to a lesser but still significant extent for X potentials, Fig.~\ref{fig:xc_pot1}.

+The next issue, obviously, is to address to what extent (if any) this smoothing endeavor and its quantitative assessment has consequences for calculations on real systems.